Startopia: Gameplay

 The player is tasked with developing a series of space stations according to the wishes of various employers.
 The game is set after an apocalyptic galactic war, and many of the stations are in a state of considerable disrepair.
 It is hinted that these space stations are essentially the last few space-based environments available to the denizens of Startopia, as most of them had been destroyed during the galactic war.

 The player has no direct control over the aliens that wander about the station.
 Instead, it is the player's job to construct rooms and hire aliens to staff them.
 The rooms provide basic necessities as well as recreation, encouraging visitors to remain on the station and continue spending money.
 Each type of alien is suited to a particular kind of task, and individual aliens have a set of statistics that determine their value as an employee.
 The actual goal for the player varies from one scenario to the next; in some scenarios, the player is expected to meet an economic goal, while in other scenarios the player is required to perform a specific task such as converting a certain number of aliens, or taking over the entire station by force.
 A sandbox mode is also available.

 As with most business simulation games, the player builds facilities and hires workers to operate them.
 Some rooms take care of basic necessities such as food, sanitation, and health care, while others provide entertainment or love.
 Visitors may be hired by the player to remain on the station and attend to its facilities.

 The space station has a toroidal shape, and it is divided by sectors.
-Additional sectors can be opened by paying a certain amount of energy for reparations.
+Additional sectors can be opened by paying a certain amount of energy for repairs.
 When sectors from two different players are adjacent, they can be opened to allow visitors to move between them.
 A war can also be started, allowing players to conquer other sectors by hacking an opponent´s sector door using security droids.
 The space station has three decks: